 My personal advice to you is to get a lawyer who has experience in the music industry and let them read the contract before you sign it.
-Most of these record deals are 30+ pages long, and they are filled with jargon which only a lawyer would understand, basically, it is the same thing as when you accept the Terms and Conditions when you download an app, the difference is that a bad contract will hurt you in the long run.
+Most of these record deals are 30+ pages long, and they are filled with jargon that only a lawyer would understand, basically, it is the same thing as when you accept the Terms and Conditions when you download an app, the difference is that a bad contract will hurt you in the long run.
 You can always invest in your own music without the complications of a record label, for more information check out my recent article How to invest in your own music? ( Top 10 Investments ).

-360 or Multi Rights Deal
+360 Or Multi Rights Deal

 This record deal is one of the most popular ones, if you get discovered on social media or on some other online platforms you will probably be pitched a 360 deal.
-The 360 deal means that the record label will take a percentage of every and every revenue stream you as a singer will have, and even if you make the new revenue stream before or after the contract.
+The 360 deal means that the record label will take a percentage of any and every revenue stream you as a singer will have, even if you make the new revenue stream before or after the contract.
 This is a fairly broad contract which mainly implies that no matter what kind of revenue you make with your singing you will still give the record label their cut.

 Record labels know that a new platform can suddenly become very popular and they wouldn’t want to miss the opportunity to make money off you.
-The reasoning why they take a cut from everything is that they made you famous and the money which you make is directly correlated to your brand which they helped to build.
-The good thing about a 360 deal is that it is mostly hands-off for you as you will only have to focus on singing, all other aspects like touring, promoting and merch will be handled by the record label.
+The reason why they take a cut from everything is that they made you famous and the money you make is directly correlated to your brand which they helped to build.
+The good thing about a 360 deal is that it is mostly hands-off for you as you will only have to focus on singing, all other aspects like touring, promoting, and merch will be handled by the record label.

 With a 360 deal, you will have the chance to work with some of the best producers in the industry.
-On the other hand, your hands will be tied with a 360 deal, you will not be able to do anything without their permission, if you have gathered a following on social media or other platforms before you made the deal, the record label will still get a cut from that revenue stream.
+On the other hand, your hands will be tied with a 360 deal, you will not be able to do anything without their permission if you have gathered a following on social media or other platforms before you made the deal, the record label will still get a cut from that revenue stream.
 A 360 deal will take their cut from YouTube revenue, if you want to know how to make money as a singer on YouTube then check out my recent article How do singers make money from YouTube? ( In 9 Easy Ways ).

 Anti 360 Deals

 Some record labels do offer Anti 360 Deals which basically means that you will keep the money that you generate from multiple income streams and which is not listed in the record deal.
-This is a great deal for singers as they can keep the wast majority of the money and the record label can focus on what is actually their job which is promoting the singer and not to nickel and dime every platform.
+This is a great deal for singers as they can keep the vast majority of the money and the record label can focus on what is actually their job which is promoting the singer and not nickel and dime every platform.

-The problem with this deal is that it is very hard to get, most record labels want to have a finger in every pie, so even if they will offer an Anti 360 Deals odds are that they will claim some other aspects with higher percentages.
+The problem with this deal is that it is very hard to get, most record labels want to have a finger in every pie, so even if they will offer an Anti 360 Deal odds are that they will claim some other aspects with higher percentages.

 An EP deal is a short term contract, basically, the recording label will help you out for a couple of months.
 Most of the time EP deals mean that you can not disclose that you are associated with the record label, this way if you tank as a singer, the reputation of the record label will not be affected.
 On the other hand, if you become successful the record label will publicly acknowledge you and probably offer you some other contract.

-The cons of an EP deal is that you will not get a lot of help from the record label, basically, you will have to do everything on your own without any help, just like you did before you had a contract but this time the record label will take a cut from your revenue.
+The cons of an EP deal are that you will not get a lot of help from the record label, basically, you will have to do everything on your own without any help, just like you did before you had a contract but this time the record label will take a cut from your revenue.

-The single record deal is a fairly simple contract focusing on just one song, although sometimes it revolves around an album but this happens fairly rare.
+The single record deal is a fairly simple contract focusing on just one song, although sometimes it revolves around an album but this happens fairly rarely.
 Most of the time when record labels pitch a single record deal is because they do not have enough faith in the singer yet, so they give a chance to the singer for making one song.
 Depending on how this song performs you will probably get offered a new deal, most likely a 360 one.
-You might think that singers with one successful song can make a lot of money, the truth is a little bit more complicated, for more information check out my recent article How much do singers make per song? ( The Honest Truth ).
+You might think that singers with one successful song can make a lot of money, but the truth is a little bit more complicated, for more information check out my recent article How much do singers make per song? ( The Honest Truth ).

 The Artist deal is basically a 360 deal, meaning that they will take a percentage of any and all of your earnings as a singer.
 The major difference is that with artist deals you do not actually sign up with a record label, rather than with something that resembles a PR company.
-Basically you will have the right to sing other artist’s songs and you will have access to their fanbase, which might or might not catapult you to celebrity status overnight.
+Basically, you will have the right to sing other artist’s songs and you will have access to their fanbase, which might or might not catapult you to celebrity status overnight.

 The problem with artist deals is that there are a lot of middlemen in the process, like managers and producers, which will all take a cut from you, although you can still make a good amount of money if you get successful.
 In addition to this, you will have to pay a percentage of your earnings both to the artists and your record label.
 On the other hand, if you have a favorite singer, then with an artist deal you might even have the chance to be mentored by them.

-A profit spilt deal is a fairly short team deal that mainly focuses on releasing a song or an album.
-Although for a profit deal to be taken into consideration you will have to have a product, like a song or an album which you have funded yourself already.
+A profit split deal is a fairly short team deal that mainly focuses on releasing a song or an album.
+Although for a profit split to be taken into consideration you will have to have a product, like a song or an album which you have funded yourself already.
 Once the deal is made the record label will only have to focus on the marketing part, which is pennies for them as they won’t sink millions of dollars into a new singer.

-If the song or album takes off and makes a profit than the singer and the record label will split the profits.
+If the song or album takes off and makes a profit then the singer and the record label will split the profits.
 If the song or album tanks, then the record label didn’t lose any money, but you probably lost your life savings.
 The main thing to keep in mind with a profit split deal is that you will have to approach the record labels and not the other way around.

-Exclusive Record or Major deal contract
+Exclusive Record Or Major Deal Contract

 The exclusive record means that the record label will invest in you as a singer, by investing I mean they will pay for everything.
 Most exclusive contracts are for established artists, and if you are a new singer then you probably will not be approached with such a contract.
 The main advantage of an exclusive record deal is that you dot have to pay for almost anything and as long as you make a profit you are set.